Showing posts with label Campaigns. Show all posts

 Ambush at the Rear

 The militia attack was only a distraction.
-Their leader, Samuel Massey, and a small group had circled behind the manor, cutting off the Royalist escape route.
+The militia's captain, Samuel Massey, and a small group had circled behind the manor, cutting off the Royalist escape route.
 Widecombe was struck down almost immediately in the Parliamentary counterattack.
 Young Billy, seeking safety over valour, fell back to help hold the yard.

 Only Maarten, the Leopard's old comrade-in-arms, remained to block the surprise attack.
 He met the militia leader in a fierce sword-lock.
 Though evenly matched at first, Maarten slowly began to press the advantage—each blow struck with decades of battlefield experience.